University of East Anglia

-Ellin's research investigates how we can apply behavioural science insights to design innovative approaches to encourage resource conservation.
-This research forms a crucial component of climate change resilience strategies.
+Ellin's research investigates how we can apply behavioural science insights to increase climate resilience.

-Throughout her PhD, Ellin has worked in collaboration with UK water sector to design and pilot a novel approach to encourage water conservation within the residential sector.
-The approach was successful and has now been applied within the UK.
+Throughout her PhD, Ellin has worked in collaboration with UK water sector to design and pilot a novel approach to encourage climate resilient water behaviour.
+The approach was successful and has now been rolled-out within the UK water sector.

 In October 2017, Ellin was awarded the German Federal Ministry of Education and Research’s Green Talent Award (International Forum for High Potentials in Sustainable Development).

-In June 2017, Ellin was awarded the UEA Engagement Award for her efforts in engaging with external stakeholders (UK water sector, schools, public, local government) to raise awareness around climate change and the roles we can play to decrease our carbon footprint and increase our climate resilience.
+In June 2017, Ellin was awarded the UEA Engagement Award for her efforts in engaging with external stakeholders (UK water sector, schools, public, local government) to raise awareness around climate change and the roles we can play to increase our climate resilience.

-Ellin has also contributed to consultancy projects throughout her PhD; working with organisations within the UK to integrate behavioural insights into their environmental/climate change programmes.
+Ellin has also contributed to consultancy projects throughout her PhD; working with organisations to integrate behavioural and climate insights into their programmes.

-Prior to beginning her PhD, Ellin gained applied research and policy experience within the climate change and sustainability domain.
-She has worked with the National Government of Vietnam to increase climate resilience and improve national adaptation planning; led consultancy projects for the City of Paris and the International Union for Conservation of Nature (IUCN; Asia Regional Office, Bangkok); contributed to a European Commission-funded climate change research project in the Netherlands; and worked as a researcher for a Federal Parliamentarian in the House of Representatives in Australia.
+Prior to beginning her PhD, Ellin gained extensive international experience; working with the National Government of Vietnam to increase climate resilience and improve national adaptation planning; leading consultancy projects for the City of Paris and the International Union for Conservation of Nature (IUCN; Asia Regional Office, Bangkok); contributing to a European Commission-funded climate change research project in the Netherlands; and working as a researcher for a Federal Parliamentarian in the House of Representatives in Australia.

 Ellin holds a MSc Climate Studies (Environmental Policy) (Summa Cum Laude) from Wageningen University in the Netherlands.